iNavFlight/inav/docs/Spektrum bind.md

 SPARKY and ALIENWIIF3 targets with hardware bind plug

-### Connecting a Spektrum-compatible satellite to a Flip32+ flight controller

-The Flip32/Flip32+ is wired in a rather strange way, i.e. the dedicated connector for the satellite module uses the same UART pins as the USB adapter.
-This means that you can't use that connector as it maps to UART1 which you really shouldn't assign to SERIAL_RX as that will break USB functionality.
-(Looks this problem is fixed in later versions of the Flip32/Flip32+)

-In order to connect the satellite to a Flip32+, you have to wire the serial data pin to RC_CH4.
-This is the fourth pin from the top in the left column of the 3x6 header on the right side of the board.
-GND and +3.3V may either be obtained from the dedicated SAT connector or from any ground pin and pin 1 of the BOOT connector which also provides 3.3V.

 #### Tested satellite transmitter combinations

 | Satellite            | Remote         | Remark                                                   |